Plumsail/forms-docs/source/microsoftFlow.rst

 Additionally, SharePoint forms can also be handled by Microsoft Flow upon submission, allowing you more freedom than regular Workflows ever could.

+**You need to have Plumsail License in order to utilize Microsoft Flow with your forms!**

+*That includes SharePoint forms, if you want to submit data to Flow.*

 Creating custom connector
 -------------------------------------------------------------
 First step in configuring Microsoft Flow is to create custom connector to handle Plumsail Forms.